OMerkel/pebble-samples/pebble_decelerate_southern_hemisphere/c/README.md

-If holding the Pebble watch parallel over ground and turning it so the hour hand is pointing towards the sun then top of the watch face will always point in south direction and bottom of watch face in north direction <b>on northern hemisphere</b> (Compass feature).
+If holding the Pebble watch parallel over ground and turning it so the hour hand is pointing towards the sun then top of the watch face will always point in north direction and bottom of watch face in south direction <b>on southern hemisphere</b> (Compass feature).

 Mind the observer's orientation and location: _The compass feature is basically depending on the user's (or better the observer's)